What's Connection Parenting? Q and A

 “So when is it developmentally appropriate for kids to be in daycare?”

+The question is really about how many hours the child is in daycare.
 Let’s fast forward to what we know about two year olds.
 If they spend most of their days with someone who is fully present and quietly attentive to their needs, someone with whom they have a strong permanent bond, they tantrum less.
 They have fewer nightmares.
 They have a lower amount of stress hormones circulating in their bloodstreams.
 They are altogether more cooperative, because their needs for autonomy are being met in the context of appropriate loving limits in an intimate relationship.

 “But can’t toddlers get these needs met in daycare, or by a caregiver?”